MicrosoftDocs/dynamics-365-project-operations/articles/resource-management/define-roles.md

 # Define roles

-_**Applies To:** Project Operations for resource/non-stocked based scenarios, Lite deployment - deal to proforma invoicing_
+_**Applies To:** Project Operations for resource/non-stocked based scenarios, Lite deployment - deal to proforma invoicing._

 In Dynamics 365 Project Operations, you can define the roles or categories used to group your resources in your organization.
-For example, you can create categories like Consultant, Developer, Project manager or Consulting Lead 1, Consulting Lead 2 or Senior Project manager, etc. to identify groups of resources and define their pricing on the roles.
+For example, to identify groups of resources and define their pricing on the roles, create categories like Consultant, Developer, Project manager or Consulting Lead 1, Consulting Lead 2 or Senior Project manager.

 ## Create new roles